Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Power-capping analysis for different benchmarks

 \subsection{Schönauer Triad}

 In contrast to compute-bound workloads, memory-bound loops such as STriad do not fully saturate the GPU's TDP.
-To achieve peak effective memory bandwidth, the NVIDIA H100 requires only around 350 W. Conversely, the H200 demands a significantly higher average power draw of at least 550 W to sustain its larger memory bandwidth.
-Notably, the H100 maintains peak effective bandwidth even under a strict 200 W power cap, whereas the H200 exhibits bandwidth degradation at limits of 300 W and below.
+To achieve peak effective memory bandwidth, the NVIDIA H100 requires only around 350\,W. Conversely, the H200 demands a significantly higher average power draw of at least 550\,W to sustain its larger memory bandwidth.
+Notably, the H100 maintains peak effective bandwidth even under a strict 200\,W power cap, whereas the H200 exhibits bandwidth degradation at limits of 300\,W and below.

-Furthermore, Figure~\ref{fig:zplot_striad_h200} reveals anomalous behavior for the H200 at the 200 W setting: the actual average power draw hovers around 250 W. Unlike compute-bound scenarios (Figure~\ref{fig:zplot_h200}), the H200 fails to strictly enforce the 200 W limit during memory-bound execution, a phenomenon further explored in Section~\ref{STriad_efficiency}.
+Furthermore, Figure~\ref{fig:zplot_striad_h200} reveals anomalous behavior for the H200 at the 200\,W setting: the actual average power draw hovers around 250\,W. Unlike compute-bound scenarios (Figure~\ref{fig:zplot_h200}), the H200 fails to strictly enforce the 200\,W limit during memory-bound execution, a phenomenon further explored in Section~\ref{STriad_efficiency}.

 Notably, SM frequency throttling reduces effective memory bandwidth as the GPU approaches its base clock limit.
-As shown in Figure~\ref{fig:sv_striad_freq}, the H200 experiences severe throttling down to its 345~MHz base frequency, a state the H100 never reaches.
+As shown in Figure~\ref{fig:sv_striad_freq}, the H200 experiences severe throttling down to its 345~MHz base operating frequency, a state the H100 never reaches.
 This aggressive throttling in the H200 is driven by its higher memory power requirements.
-Figure~\ref{fig:sv_striad_mempower} illustrates that the H100's average memory power draw saturates at approximately 125 W, while the H200 saturates much higher at roughly 220 W.
+Figure~\ref{fig:sv_striad_mempower} illustrates that the H100's average memory power draw saturates at approximately 125 W, while the H200 saturates much higher at roughly 220\,W.

 Examining regressions also reveals hardware outliers within the power metrics.
-For example, Figure~\ref{fig:sv_striad_mempower} shows a distinct secondary distribution near 240 W for the H200 across all power caps, indicating a specific GPU unit consistently drawing more memory power than other GPUs.
+For example, Figure~\ref{fig:sv_striad_mempower} shows a distinct secondary distribution near 10\% higher memory power for the H200 across all power caps, indicating a specific GPU unit consistently drawing more memory power than other GPUs.
 This hardware-level variance (second distribution created by one GPU consistently drawing more power) is also visible in the compute-bound results in Figure~\ref{fig:SV_DGEMM_MemP}.